 Shooting for an amateur film camera is a practice that appeared in the early 20th century and gained mass popularity in the 1960s.
 This was due to the spread of technology and the emergence of production facilities that provided the circulation of the film.
 In Lviv, the use of this format can be detected until the mid-1990s, coexisting for some time with the then new media of video.
 Eventually, the cine-film finally lost the competition.
 Due to its compactness and accessibility, 8 mm film cameras were common for private use, for shooting of household and family scenes.
 This built the entire genre that today we call "home movies."
 It is not rare to find such footage on 16 mm films.

 At the same time, there was a considerable movement of amateur filmmakers who created their own films and stories with the help of the same media.
 Amateurs created their works both on their own initiative and were consolidated around companies and official hobby centers.
 The range of amateur films includes both naive works using primitive editing techniques and simple, sometimes even spontaneous, scripts, as well as artistic author’s statements.
 In these cases, amateur films are independent of production from the professional film industry.

 Admission is free!
-To participate, please register.
 Due to quarantine restrictions before the event, we will ask you to present the confirmation of your vaccination.

-The exhibition and the public program are implemented within the project "Society with a Cinema Camera: History of Visual Regimes and Creative Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.
+The exhibition and the public program are implemented within the project "Society with a Movie Camera: History of Visual Modes and Creation Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.